corenova/kos/docs/cluster.md

 In the future, we can introduce a new reactor using a web service (such as [unpkg](https://unpkg.com)) to enable dynamic module dependency resolution within the web client browser.
-Volunteers are welcome for contributing this reactor. :-)
+Volunteers are welcome for contributing such reactor. :-)

 #### Feeding sync/connect token